zhanglab/psamm/docs/tutorial/import_export.rst

 can be changed it is recommended that the central ``model.yaml`` file name does not change.
 PSAMM will automatically detect and read the information from the file if it is named ``model.yaml``.
-If you *do* wish to also alter the name of this file you can do so but whenever any PSAMM commands are run you will need to specify the path of your model file using the ``--model`` option.
+If you *do* wish to also alter the name of this file you will need to specify the path of your model file using the ``--model`` option whenever any PSAMM commands are run.
 For example, to run FBA with a different central model file named ``ecoli_model.yaml``, you could run the command like this:

 .. code-block:: shell

     (psamm-env) $ psamm-model --model ecoli_model.yaml fba

 Version Control with the YAML Format